-To illustrate this point, we apply the night lights data to growth questions that require subnational data but go beyond national borders.
-The application is to sub-Saharan Africa, where alternative sources of data are of lowest quality and where the questions we look at are compelling.21 We consider coastal versus non-coastal growth (Gallup, Sachs, and Mellinger 1999), primate city versus hinterland growth (Ades and Glaeser 1995, and Davis and Henderson 2003), and growth in malarial versus nonmalarial areas (Weil 2010).
+Sachs, and Andrew Mellinger, 1999), primate city versus hinterland growth (Alberto F. Ades and Edward Glaeser, 1995, and James C. Davis and Henderson, 2003), and growth in malarial versus non-malarial areas (Weil, 2010).
 In addressing these issues, we are not trying to resolve particular debates, since that would require much more detailed analysis.
 Instead we provide a few facts about where growth is occurring in sub-Saharan Africa overall, from which further analyses could proceed.

-For each of our three cases, we start by dividing up the continent into two or more zones (e.g., coastal versus noncoastal) based on a particular criterion.
+For each of our three cases, we start by dividing up the continent into two or more zones (e.g., coastal versus non-coastal) based on a particular criterion.
 We then sum the digital number for all pixels in each zone and look at the log difference between the average for the first two years in our data (1992 and 1993) and the last two years (2007 and 2008).
 We then compare this log change across zones.
 This procedure implicitly allows for both zone and time fixed effects.
-Note that we are able to use more recent data, in comparison to Section IV, because we are not constrained to look at years in which GDP data are available.
+Note that we are able to use more recent data, in comparison to Section 4, because we are not constrained to look at years in which GDP data are available.

 The issue of lights from gas flares, mentioned above in the context of our global regressions, is particularly acute in sub-Saharan Africa.
-Recall that for the world as a whole, polygons containing gas flares represented 0.9 percent of land area, 0.34 percent of population, and 3.2 percent of lights emanation.
-For sub-Saharan Africa as we have defined it, these figures (for the year 2000) are 0.22 percent of land area, 1.5 percent of population, and 30.7 percent of lights emanation.
+Recall that for the world as a whole, polygons containing gas flares represented 0.9% of land area, 0.34% of population, 3.2% of lights emanation.
+For sub-Saharan Africa as we have defined it, these figures (for the year 2000) are 0.22% of land area, 1.5% of population, and 30.7% of lights emanation.
 For this reason, we conduct our analysis in this section excluding areas with gas flaring.

-A. Growth on the Coast versus in the Interior
+5.1 Growth on the Coast vs. in the Interior

-Mellinger, Sachs, and Gallup (2000) report that the 49.9 percent of the world's population that lives within 100 kilometers of the ocean or of an ocean-navigable waterway produces 67.6 percent of world GDP-twice the level of GDP per capita of people who live away from the sea.
+Mellinger, Sachs, and Gallup (2000) report that the 49.9% of the world's population that lives within 100 kilometers of the ocean or of an ocean-navigable waterway produces 67.6% of world GDP - twice the level of GDP per capita of people who live away from the sea.
 Gallup, Sachs, and Mellinger (1999) find that the fraction of a country's population that lives within 100 km of an ocean or ocean-navigable river has a significantly positive coefficient in a standard growth regression.
-They follow Adam Smith in arguing that distance from the ocean means that some regions are excluded from the opportunity to reap benefits from trade, and
+They follow Adam Smith in arguing that distance from the ocean means that some regions are excluded from the opportunity to reap benefits from trade, and thus impeded in their ability to develop economically.
+In their work, population data are widely available for subnational regions that can mapped into the geographic categories that they define.
+But suband we drop Equatorial Guinea because over 90% of its recorded lights are from gas flares in most years (see text below).